axelburks/openconnect-proxy/README.md

 # Requirements

-If you don't want to set the environment variables on the command line set the environment variables in a `.env` file:
+If you don't want to set the environment variables on the command line set the environment variables in a `env` file:

 	AUTHORIZED_KEYS=<AUTHORIZED_KEYS>
   SOCKS_USER=<Username>